1:9

 She shook her head.
 “Does it not get tiresome, Nole?”

-“It's fun to me,” said Nole and reached for a piece of candy that was glowing bright yellow.
+“It's fun to me,” said her brother and reached for a piece of candy that was glowing bright yellow.

 She looked at him; she had never seen her brother truly laugh.
-He simply stared blankly at the holograms all day long and would just go “Ha, ha” in a cackling way.
+He simply stared blankly at the holograms all day long and would just go “Ha, ha” in a flat way.

 “Did you try to write another story?” he asked, without taking his eyes off the hologram which showed some ancient apartment in some ancient city, the show was called Seinfeld.